gunins/pwa-lessons/README.md

 Javascript and es6 knowledge required.
 I'll not explain basics of Javascript, for some advance features, will give reference to links.
 To run code, you need Chrome with es6 Module support.
-All examples we will run in browser instead of Rollup, or webpack.
+All examples we will run in browser instead of Rollup, or webpack. to run example, simply open `index.html` in lesson folder.
+All related javascript files you store in `src` folder.